AMS-MRC-disc-math-bio/pmfe/README.md

 This will give you a shell in the `pmfe` directory with the binaries built and ready to go.

+WARNING: Each time you call `docker run […]`, you get a clean new copy of the image!
+Any data you produced in previous runs will *not* be present.
+Thus, be sure to copy out anything important before exiting the image.

 ## Getting started with code

 If you want to modify the source and compile `pmfe` yourself, the source is available here.